Your Guide to International Adoption in Kansas

 Your adoption eligibility for a non-Hague Convention country is valid for 18 months.

-Once the USCIS adoption authorities have cleared your adoption eligibility, your KS international adoption provider will send your completed form and your adoption dossier to the country’s adoption agency, where they’ll also review it to ensure that you’re eligible to adopt according to their own adoption laws.
+Once the USCIS adoption authorities have cleared your adoption eligibility, your KS international adoption provider will send your completed form and your adoption dossier to the country’s adoption authorities, where they’ll also review it to ensure that you’re eligible to adopt according to their own laws.

 Once you’re matched with a child that you wish to adopt, you’ll essentially repeat the process that verified your eligibility to adopt, but this time with the purpose of confirming that the child is eligible for immigration to the U.S. from their country.